OpenCSGs/llm-inference/docs/quick_start.md

 ## Introduction to llm-serve

-`llmserve` comes with its own CLI, `llm-serve`, which allows you to interact directly with the backend without having to use the Gradio frontend.
+`llmserve` comes with its own CLI, `llm-serve`, which allows you to interact directly with the backend.

 Installing `llmserve` also installs the `llm-serve` CLI, and you can get a list of all available commands by running `llm-serve --help`.